markcty/criu-docker/README.md

 curl localhost:8080
 ```

-## Performance
+## Performance Evaluation

-Note time cost is estimiated very roughly.
+### Cold Boot

-The cold boot time cost of a SpringBoot server is around **6s**(according to springboot log in `test.log`).
+According to default springboot log, The cold boot time cost of a SpringBoot server is around **6s**.

-The checkpoint and restore step both take around **0.3s**.
-I measure the checkpoing time using `time`.
-And the restore step is measured using a very naive method: after restore is executed in backend, I use sleep to wait for 0.3s and then execute `curl`.
-If I set the wait time to 0.2s, the restore may fail.
+### Checkpoint

+The checkpoint take around **0.26s**.
+I measure the checkpoing time by wrapping `time` around the dump command.

+### Restore

+The restore takes around *0.2s*.
+I try to use `time` to measure, but it will cause the restore to fail and the reason is unknown.
+So I use a naive method to print a timestamp before restore and the server will print the timestamp after restoring.
+Thus the time cost is the substraction of the two timestamp.

-So comparing to cold boot, restore is around 10 to 20 times faster.
+Comparing to cold boot, restore is around 10 to 20 times faster.

+## Future Work

+- **More confined capacity control.** Currently we use `--privileged --cap-add=ALL --security-opt seccomp=unconfined` to give all possible permissions to the container.
+However, not all these permissions are needed to restore a service.
+- **Reduce dump image size.** Run garbage collection before dumping.